Alessandro Alessandri: Life and career

+Death and legacy

-Apostolo Zeno fixes his death in 1523, and it is generally agreed that he died at Rome, aged about sixty-two.
+Apostolo Zeno states that Allessandri died in 1523, and it is generally agreed that he died at Rome, aged about sixty-two.
 His work, the “Genialium Dirrum,” is a miscellany of learning and philology, somewhat on the model of the “Noctes Atticae” of Aulus Gellius.
-The first edition was printed at Rome, 1522, fol. under the title of “Alexandri de Alexandro dies Geniales.”
-Andrew-Tiraqueau bestowed a commentary on it, entitled “Semestria,” Lyons, 1586, fol.
+The first edition was printed at Rome, 1522, fol. (in folio style), under the title of “Alexandri de Alexandro dies Geniales.”
+Andrew-Tiraqueau wrote a commentary on it, entitled “Semestria,” Lyons, 1586.
 Notes have also been added to it by Christopher Colerus, and Dennis Gotefrid, or Godfrey, which were printed with Tiraqueau’s commentary, Francfort, 1594, fol.
-The edition of Paris, 1582, is held in estimation, but the best is that of Leyden, 1675, 2 vols.
+The edition of Paris, 1582, is held in estimation, but the best is that of Leiden, 1673, 2 vols.
 8vo.
 There is another work of his, published before the Genialium Dierum, but afterwards incorporated with it, entitled “Alexandri J. C. Napolitani Dissertationes quatuor de rebus admirundis, &c.”
-Rome, 4to, without date, or printer’s name.
+Rome, 4to (quarto), without date, or printer’s name.
 Mr. Roscoe, who has introduced him in his life of Leo as a member of the academy of Naples, says that his works prove him to have been a man of extensive reading, great industry, and of a considerable share of critical ability, and perhaps as little tinctured with superstition as most of the writers of the age in which he lived.